Johannakronqvist/assignment-sl-frontend-developer-role/README.md

 - Asked about ideas to make input component accessable.
 - Asked about displaying info for input fields as I was planning to put a more descriptive information of the input for usability reasons.
+- Use AI to help debug some errors.